Ways To Improve Your Relationship And Marriage

 Yes, I am committed to my partner.

 The reason that we have spent time on commitment is to incline your ability to work on the relationship.
-The more you think about being actively and willingly committed the more likely you are to follow through.
+The more you think about being active and willingly committed the more likely you are to follow through.

 - What is the past habit that continues to hurt your relationship?